-HIST 377 Seminar in Modern European History (S-1)
+HIST 377 Seminar in Modern European History (S2)

 4 sem. hrs.
-Prereq.: At least two history courses and consent of the department for undergraduates.
+Prereq.: At least two history courses and consent of the department.
 Enrollment normally open only to juniors, seniors, and graduate students.

 Provides an intensive study of a specific topic in modern European history varying from year to year.
 Takes advantage of current issues in historiography and faculty expertise.
-Topics include the history of obscenity, intellectual and cultural history, Weimar Germany, and 19th century Europe.
-Coates, Leonard.
+Topics include the history of obscenity, intellectual and cultural history, and nineteenth century Europe.
+Staff.